mco-gh/mco.dev/content/post/data/shortlink.md

 tags = ["cloud"]
 title = "Build Your Own bit.ly"
-subtitle = "with Cloud Run & Firestore" date = "2020-04-28"
+subtitle = "with Cloud Run & Firestore" date = "2020-05-19"
 coverImage = "/img/shortlink.jpg"
-draft = true
+draft = false
 +++

-In this article we'll build a simple but powerful short link service using two of my favorite Google Cloud technologies: Cloud Run and Firestore.
+In this article we'll build a simple yet powerful short link service using two of my favorite Google Cloud technologies: Cloud Run and Firestore.
+The code can be found on [Github](https://github.com/marcacohen/mco.fyi) and here's a [slide version](https://mco.fyi/links) of this story.

 <!--more-->